Social and Economic Impact Studies

 Massachusetts Clean Energy Center and Executive Office of Administration & Finance

 The Massachusetts Clean Energy Center and Executive Office of Energy & Environmental Affairs commissioned an engineering and economic evaluation of Commonwealth ports suitable to service offshore wind energy development.
 FXM Associates assessed economic and fiscal consequences of prospective development projects to the Massachusetts economy.
-For the proposed South Terminal facility, FXM identified potential new cargoes in addition to off-shore wind projects; and prepared a business plan with projected costs and revenues, potential economic effects, and facility fee schedule.
-In October 2010, Governor Patrivk announced plans to construct South Terminal as the nation’s first port facility designed specifically to support off-shore wind projects..
-Cape Wind will use this facility during construction and manufacturing phases of its 130-turbine off-shore array, creating as amany as 1,000 jobs in southeastern Massachusetts.
-In addition to support of offshore wind energy projects, FXM identified container, bulk, and break bulk cargoes that could be serviced from a new port at South Terminal and that would generate net new economic benefits to Massachusetts.
+For the proposed South Terminal facility in New Bedford, FXM identified potential new cargoes in addition to offshore wind projects and prepared a business plan with projected costs and revenues, potential economic effects, and facility fee schedule.
+In October 2010, Governor Patrick announced plans to construct South Terminal as the nation’s first port facility designed specifically to support offshore wind projects.
+Cape Wind will use this facility during construction and manufacturing phases of its 130-turbine off-shore array, creating as many as 1,000 jobs in southeastern Massachusetts.
+In addition to support of offshore wind energy projects, FXM identified container, bulk, and breakbulk cargoes that could be serviced from a new port at South Terminal and that would generate net new economic benefits to Massachusetts.
 FXM also prepared a business plan and economic and fiscal impact assessment for these cargo services, showing that the port could cover annual operating costs, generate sufficient net income to support annual operation, and produce net new tax benefits to the state justifying additional capital investment by the Commonwealth of Massachusetts.
-Recently (2012), the governor of Massachusetts announced that Massachusetts would provide a $35 million capital investment for the South terminal Port construction.
+Massachusetts provided $120 million in capital investments for the South Terminal Port construction, and it is now servicing offshore wind development projects as the New Bedford Marine Commerce Terminal.

 Carver Water Supply Project